AMMICO Demonstration Notebook

 the random seed for shuffling the images; applies when only a few images are read and the selection should be preserved (defaults to None)

-The find_files function returns a nested dict that contains the file ids and the paths to the files and is empty otherwise.
-This dict is filled step by step with more data as each detector class is run on the data (see below).
+The find_files function returns a nested dictionary that contains the file ids and the paths to the files and is empty otherwise.
+This dictionary is filled step by step with more data as each detector class is run on the data (see below).

 If you downloaded the test dataset above, you can directly provide the path you already set for the test directory, data_path.
 The below cell is already set up for the test dataset.